-4. Discuss some of the feelings Te Ata may have felt about her picture on the cover of "McCall's" Magazine.
+4. Discuss some of the feelings Te Ata may have felt about her picture on the cover of McCall's Magazine.

 POSSIBLE ANSWERS: She may have been embarrassed about the war bonnet and face paint she wore because it was not reflective of her Chickasaw culture.
-She may have also been worried about offending the elders in her tribe or other people she cared about because it represented a stereotypical Native American person.
+She may have also been worried about offending the elders in her tribe or other people she cared about because it represented a stereotypical American Indian.

-5. President Franklin D. Roosevelt worked to make many changes for Native American people during his administration.
+5. President Franklin D. Roosevelt worked to make many changes for American Indian people during his administration.
 Discuss some of the federal policy changes occurring during Te Ata's lifetime?